relessawy/bpa-workshop-guide/import-project-v2.md

 ![IndexingProject]({% image_path IndexingProject.png %}){:width="600px”}

-- Your project is now ready to start modeling your different assets, in the next exercise we will start by creating our data model
+- Your project is now ready to start modelling your different assets, in the next exercise we will start by creating our data model
 - Go ahead an mark **Exercise 1 Import Porject** as complete in the ether pad for your user